Understanding The FCC’s New Online Privacy Rules

 According to an FCC press release about the new internet laws, usage and sharing specifics for customer information falls into three categories.
 In addition to the affirmative opt-in requirement for sensitive information, ISPs can share the previously described non-sensitive information unless a customer specifically opts out.

 There is a final category that describes exceptions to those rules.
-For example, there are certain cases where a customer’s consent is assumed, particularly when such permission is required before an ISP can provide service.
+For example, there are certain cases where a customer’s consent is assumed.
+This is true particularly when such permission is required before an ISP can provide service.
 An ISP is also not mandated to obtain further consent for matters related to billing or collections.

 How You Could Be Affected by the New Rules

 Since news broke about the privacy rules, tech experts have been eagerly weighing in with their thoughts.
-Supporters say the updated legislation is welcome because it modernizes the way we handle communications by taking online correspondence into account.
+Supporters of the legislation say it modernizes the way we handle communications by taking online correspondence into account.

-In the same way we can send a letter to a friend and not worry about someone intercepting it before it arrives, these rules prevent an ISP from tracking our browsing habits without consent and selling that data to advertisers.
+It’s similar to how we can send a letter and not worry about someone intercepting it before it arrives.
+These rules prevent an ISP from tracking our browsing habits without consent and selling that data to advertisers.

 A statement from an FCC commissioner who voted in favor of the tightened privacy rules mentioned that 91 percent of consumers feel they have lost control of how companies collect and use their data.
 The commissioner said this ruling empowers consumers to control access and usage of their personal information.
-Although his sentiment seems heartfelt, some people believe these new privacy rules aren’t so helpful after all, unless changes are made to the ways consumers provide consent.
+Although his sentiment seems heartfelt, skeptics believe the new rules are only helpful if change how consumers provide consent.

 Use the latest tech to boost your productivity!

-Whether you’ve purchased a Kindle book or signed up for Spotify recently, you’ve probably agreed to a lengthy terms of service agreement before finalizing the transaction.
-Since some of those documents span dozens of pages, many people just hastily scroll to the end and click the “I Accept” button without even skimming the content.
+You’ve probably agreed to a lengthy terms of service agreement before finalizing the transaction.
+Since those documents can span dozens of pages, most people click the “I Accept” button without even skimming the content.

 You can probably relate.
-But, to really take control over how ISPs use your information, you’ll likely have to get into the habit of enduring several minutes of scrolling through legal jargon and doing your best to truly understand what you’re consenting to, rather than just blindly providing acceptance.
+To really take control over how ISPs use your information, you’ll have to endure scrolling through legal jargon.

-Some analysts worry ISPs might just bury the section about data consent deep into service agreements, reducing the chance consumers will actually take the time to read it.
+Some analysts worry ISPs might just bury the section about data consent deep into service agreements.
+This reduces the chance consumers will actually take the time to read it.
 If the FCC were to enforce a rule whereby ISPs had to outline data usage specifics within a brief, user-friendly document, it’s easy to see why this new ruling would likely have an even greater impact.

 For now, unless consumers pore over a wordy legal agreement, they’re likely quickly consenting to their sensitive information being used by ISPs.
 Even if people read over the section that details data use policies, but do not agree to it, there’s always the possibility ISPs could stipulate that people who don’t agree won’t be eligible to receive internet service.

-Although the FCC’s ruling may be beneficial, the truth should come out once we start to see how ISPs communicate the new privacy rules.
+Although the FCC’s ruling may be beneficial, we won’t know until we see how ISPs communicate the new privacy rules.
 Depending on how that goes, you may see few or no changes in how you use the internet, and probably no shortage of multi-page usage agreements.

 bg-pamplet-2